4g3nt81lly/logic-util/README.md

 I grew weary of doing long-winded truth tables just to verify if I had done the proof right, so I decided to write a tool that does the dirty work for me.

-I find this quite handy as I use it occasionally to see if my "logic" is right, and I think it may benefit those propositional logic beginners, so here we are!
+I find this quite handy as I use it occasionally to see if my "logic" is right, and I think it may benefit propositional logic learners out there, so here we are!

 **Scenarios:**